 Under rate regulation of the Federal Communications Commission, cable operators may increase their rates to customers to cover increased costs for programming, subject to certain limitations.
 See "Regulation and Legislation."
-We now contract through TeleSynergy for more approximately 50% of our programming.
-We believe our partnership in TeleSynergy limits increases in our programming costs relative to what the increases would otherwise be, although given our increased size and purchasing ability, the effect may not be material.
-This is because some programming suppliers offer advantageous pricing terms to cable operators whose number of customers exceeds threshholds established by such programming suppliers.
-Our increase in size in 1999 should provide increased bargaining power resulting in an ability to limit increases in programming costs.
+We now contract through TeleSynergy for approximately 50% of our programming.
+We believe our partnership in TeleSynergy limited increases in our programming costs relative to what the increases would otherwise have been.
+However, given our increased size and purchasing ability, the effect may not be material.
+This is because some programming suppliers offer advantageous pricing terms to cable operators whose number of customers exceeds thresholds established by such programming suppliers.
+Our increase in size as a result of our merger with Marcus Holdings and our recent and pending acquisitions should provide increased bargaining power, whether or not through TeleSynergy, resulting in an ability to limit increases in programming costs.
 Management believes it will, as a general matter, be able to pass increases in its programming costs through to customers, although we cannot assure you that it will be possible.